(Plastic Surgery of the Nose)

 - For the first few days after surgery, rest in bed with your head elevated to reduce swelling.

-- Apply ice packs to your nose during the first two days.
+- Apply ice packs to your nose during the first 2 days.
 This will help to relieve discomfort.

 - Take prescription or over-the-counter pain medications as directed by your doctor.